weixiaopassking/Ultra-Fusion/README.md

 The system unifies WIO, VIO, LIO, and LVIO in one configurable optimization framework, with optional wheel/GNSS fusion and online calibration.

 > [!NOTE]
 > We currently release executable binaries and demos.
 Full source code will be released **after paper acceptance**.
+And we will update the arxiv link of this project in a few days.

 ---
 ## Overview